-The Freedom of Information Act Program (DoDR 5400.7_AFMAN33-302) allows the general public including foreign citizens, military and civilian personnel acting as private citizens, to request records electronically or in writing from the Federal Government.
+The Freedom of Information Act Program (DODM 5400.07_AFMAN 33-302) allows the general public including foreign citizens, military and civilian personnel acting as private citizens, to request records electronically or in writing from the federal government.
 Some records are released to the public under the Freedom of Information Act, and may therefore reflect deletion of some information in accordance with the FOIA's nine statutory exemptions or two law enforcement record exclusions.
-A consolidated list of such records is on Office of Freedom of Information site and the U.S. Air Force FOIA site.
-Currently the law allows 20 working days to process a FOIA request upon receipt of the request in the FOIA office.
+A consolidated list of such records is on Defense Link and the U.S. Air Force FOIA site.
+Currently, the law allows 20 working days to process a FOIA request upon receipt of the request in the FOIA office.

 100 Air Commando Way

 Phone number: 575-784-2552 DSN: 681-2552

 The four basic guidelines for submitting a FOIA request.
 (DODM 5400.07_AFMAN 33-302, paragraph C1.4.3., FOIA Request):